Why anti-ICE protests are spreading across the US

 By Tuesday, clashes broke out between police and protesters near the ICE office in New York.
 Protesters were thrown to the ground as police tried to handcuff them.
 Others lobbed water bottles at officers.

 After a protest Wednesday afternoon outside an ICE office in Spokane, Washington, Mayor Lisa Brown imposed a curfew in the city’s downtown area.
-Thirty arrests were made, police said.
+Thirty arrests were made, according to police.

+Protests against Trump’s immigration raids continued for another day in Chicago on Thursday, with hundreds of demonstrators displaying signs and chanting that the president is “a clown” through the streets.

 Newsom and Bass have both continued to speak out against the president’s decision to deploy the troops, describing it as “unnecessary” and an attempt by the administration to create “chaos.”

-“We will sue to stop this.
-The Courts and Congress must act.
-Checks and balances are crumbling,” he said.
-“This is a red line — and they’re crossing it.
-WAKE UP!”
+By Monday, Newsom rebuked Trump’s “blatant abuse of power” and said that the state “will sue to stop this.”

-In a televised address Tuesday, Newsom lambasted Trump for “fanning the flames” of the LA protests, stating his “brazen abuse of power” had “inflamed a combustible situation.”
+In a televised address Tuesday, Newsom lambasted Trump for “fanning the flames” of the LA protests, stating he had “inflamed a combustible situation.”

 Wednesday, National Intelligence Director Tulsi Gabbard has peddled the White House’s theory that some protestors in LA are being “clearly paid.”